 Ideally pick crabs outside, and even more ideally pick crabs outside in a screen porch so the bugs don’t get you!

 Copious amounts of beer tend to be the beverage of choice for most of my friends.

 Truth be told though, I’ve always preferred an ice cold fountain cola with my crabs (or a super cold can if there’s no soda on tap).

 I don’t even drink soda regularly, and aside from my husband’s diet cola, we don’t even have soda in the house.

-Anyway, if you’re looking for a fun Maryland beer to pair with your crabs, try this.
+Anyway, if you’re looking for a fun Maryland beer to pair with your crabs, try something from Flying Dog Brewery.

 5. You’ll get injured, and you’ll enjoy it.